Abhishek-karmakar/ai-car-dqn/README.md

 	1.> Import all the libraries.
 	2.> Craete the architecture of the Neural Network.
 Make a class
 		- Define init() which will initialize the Neural Network , defines the variable of the object.
 Defineing the Input Layer - 5 neurons, The hidden layer and the output layer.
-		- Foward Function :  A rectifier activation because its purely non leniar function.
+		- Foward Function :  A rectifier activation because its purely non linear function.

 		- How many neurons do we need in the hidden layer set to 30 after some experiments.